-Description This course continues the study of diagnostic methods in East Asian medicine.
-Focusing on students' understanding of diagnostic and treatment theories.
+Description This series delves into the etiology, pathogenesis, and treatment of illnesses in TCM, reinforcing students' understanding of diagnostic and treatment theories.
 It covers differential diagnosis through analyzing pathological changes in Qi, Blood, body fluids, channels, and collaterals.
 The course includes specialty cases in family medicine, internal medicine, geriatrics, ophthalmology, pediatrics, traumatology, and emergency medicine, starting with external diseases, lung diseases, and bleeding disorders in Part 1.